-If you have a family history of Tay-Sachs disease or if you're a member of a high-risk group and plan to have children, doctors strongly recommend genetic testing and genetic counseling.
+If you have a family history of Tay-Sachs disease or if you're a member of a high-risk group and plan to have children, health care providers strongly recommend genetic testing and genetic counseling.

-In the most common form, an infant usually begins showing symptoms by about 6 months of age.
-Signs and symptoms of Tay-Sachs disease can include the following:
+In the most common and severe form, called infantile form, an infant typically begins showing signs and symptoms by about 3 to 6 months of age.
+Survival is usually only a few years.
+Signs and symptoms can include:

 - Loss of motor skills, including turning over, crawling and sitting up

 - Muscle weakness, progressing to paralysis

 - Loss of mental functions and a lack of response to surroundings